wavemotion-dave/A7800DS/README.md

 --------------------------------------------------------------------------------
 History :
 --------------------------------------------------------------------------------
+V4.7 : 11-May-2024 by wavemotion-dave
+  * X and Y buttons now shift the screen down/up by 16 pixels so you can position the score off-screen and use these to pan up/down to see it.
+  * Fix for Supercarts so that they start in bank 0 (Legend of Silverpeak should now load)
+  * Internal database tweaks for the latest homebrews and ports.
+  * Other minor tweaks and improvements as time permitted.

 V4.6 : 06-May-2024 by wavemotion-dave
   * Each game that utilizes a High Score Cart (HSC) gets its own 2K .hsc file
   * Improved High Score Cart (HSC) emulation - improved initialization of the SRAM contents.